Chemex Wood Neck Coffee Maker UK Review

 This is a very pure way of making coffee, and when you get the grind right with your favourite beans, this is certainly an interesting way of making coffee.

-Personally I think it also tastes great, and there is no after taste, or grains left in the bottom of your cup, always a good thing.
-If you haven't tried Chemex brewing before, then I would recommend that you give it a try.
+Personally we think it also tastes great, and there is no after taste, or grains left in the bottom of your cup, always a good thing.
+If you haven't tried Chemex brewing before, then we would recommend that you give it a try.